briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 I also found that one of Van Gogh's influences, Millet, painted a work with the same title several years (at least) before.
 Again, a third grader would have discovered this by reading Wikipedia (and note the talk section where kids are asking questions for school reports).
 When did Millet's painting get its title?
 It was auctioned in 1875, so I wonder how it was listed in the catalog then.

 So, Tyson seems to be wrong, but as I've noted, there's some hand-waving involved in own my investigation.
 I make some glaring inferences, and those can't be discounted.
 I don't mind that he's wrong because we all are on some subject, but he positions himself as a man of science and makes fun of people who aren't.
 He's the sort of authority who's supposed to think deeply about what they know and how they know it so he can enrich other people to help them decide how to live (that last pillar of philosophy).
-He has a schtick that he's practiced and repeated.
+He has a shtick that he's practiced and repeated.

 However, putting all this in the balance, Tyson's claim is very, very weak to the point he shouldn't be saying anything.
 That's a generous assessment, especially considering he's positioned himself as America's scientific conscience.